engagebay/webhooks/README.md

 EngageBay Webhooks
 ==================

-[EngageBay](https://www.engagebay.com/) is a simple, affordable all-in-one marketing and sales software built for growing businesses.
+[EngageBay](https://www.engagebay.com/) is a simple, affordable, integrated all-in-one marketing, sales, and support software with free CRM built for growing businesses.
 Get the power of an enterprise software at a fraction of the cost.

 ### Overview

+A webhook (also called a web callback or HTTP push API) allows one application to provide real-time information to other applications.
+A webhook delivers data to other applications as it happens so you get immediate access to data.

-A webhook lets an app pass information to other apps in near real-time.
-This could mean notifying a information from EngageBay to another web application, or a way to notify another 3rd party application that accepts POST requests.
+Therefore, information from EngageBay may be passed on to another app instantly, or any 3rd party application that accepts POST requests may be notified in real-time.

-In EngageBay, webhooks are used to send data from your account into another system or database that has an API that can listen for webhooks (eg, Zapier).
-They are event driven and allow you to update 3rd party applications with contact activity as they happen.
+Webhooks, in EngageBay, are used to transmit data from your account into another system or database that has an API and can identify and receive webhooks (eg, Zapier).
+These are driven by occurring events and they allow you to update 3rd party apps with contact activity as they occur.

-There are a variety of uses for webhooks, such as sending data and pushing notifications.
+Webhooks have a number of uses such as pushing notifications and sending data.

-- Posting EngageBay contacts data to another system, such as a CRM, when that contact fills out a particular form on your site.
+- Posts EngageBay contacts data to another system, e.g. to a CRM.
-- Sending deal data to an external shipment-handling system to create a purchase order.
+- In order to create a purchase order, webhooks pass on deal data to an external shipment-handling system.
-- Sending company data to another system, such as a CRM, when that contact fills out a particular form on your site.
+- When a contact fills out a particular form on your site, webhooks send contact data to another system, e.g. to a CRM.

 NOTE:
 ```
 EngageBay does not accept incoming webhooks.
-Instead, you will need to use our API to send
+You are required to use our API to
-information into your account from a 3rd party application.
+send information to your account from a 3rd party application.
 ```

 ### Getting Started